-1. Indicators: Registration Are specific time limits laid down in law for making an application? ❖ If so, what is the time limit for lodging an application? ☐ Yes ⊠ No 2.
+1. Indicators: Registration Are specific time limits laid down in law for making an application?
+If so, what is the time limit for lodging an application? ☐ Yes ☒ No 2.
 Are specific time limits laid down in law for lodging an application?
 If so, what is the time limit for lodging an application? ☐ Yes ⊠ No 3.
 Are registration and lodging distinct stages in the law or in practice? ☐ Yes ⊠ No 4.
-Is the authority with which the application is lodged also the authority res examination? ponsible for its Yes No 5.
-Can an application for international protection be lodged at embassies, c external representations? onsulates or other ☑ Yes 99 ☐ No
+Is the authority with which the application is lodged also the authority resexamination? sponsible for its Yes No 5.
+Can an application for international protection be lodged at embassies, external representations? consulates or other ⊠ Yes 97 ☐ No

 There is no time limit for lodging an asylum application.
 Until March 2020, applications could only be lodged in the transit zones (except for those lawfully staying in the territory, and UAM below 14 years old) and the asylum seekers entering the transit zone were asked immediately whether they wished to apply for asylum.
-If they for some reason did not wish to do so, they were immediately escorted back through the gate of the transit zone.
+If they did not wish to do so, they were immediately escorted back through the gate of the transit zone.

-As of 26 May 2020, only those who receive single-entry permit after submitting a "statement of intent" at the Embassy in Belgrade or Kyiv or certain exceptions described in the section on the Embassy procedure are able to apply for asylum once they enter Hungary.
+Since 26 May 2020, only those who receive single-entry permit after submitting a "statement of intent" at the Embassy in Belgrade or Kyiv or belong to certain exceptions described in the section on the Embassy procedure are able to apply for asylum once they enter Hungary.

-The application should be lodged in writing or orally and in person by the person seeking protection at the NDGAP.100 If the person staying in Hungary seeking protection, who is allowed to apply for asylum, appears before another authority to lodge an application for asylum, that authority should inform the asylum seeker about where to turn to with his or her application.
+The application should be lodged in writing or orally and in person by the person seeking protection at the NDGAP.98 If the person staying in Hungary seeking protection, who is allowed to apply for asylum, appears before another authority to lodge an application for asylum, that authority should inform the asylum seeker about where to turn to with his or her application.
 If the asylum claim is made in the course of forced measures, measures or punishment affecting personal liberty, the proceeding authority must record the statement and forward it to the asylum authority without delay.